Chard branch line: Gradients

 Running north from Chard Junction, the line climbed at first at 1 in 80 and then at varying gradients between 1 in 200 and 1 in 94 until the divergence from the Town station line at Chard.
 Then it fell at an average of 1 in 80 almost to Donyatt Halt.
 The general level from there to Creech Junction is flat, but there were some switchbacks climbing briefly to Ilton and falling again, repeating that at Hatch, and rising again at 1 in 80 to a local summit at Ash, falling again at the same gradient.

 Services

 The branch was initially operated as two separate lines, one from Taunton and one from Chard Junction.
 From 1917 the GWR operated both sections, but trains were normally advertised as separate services either side of Chard.
 For example, on weekdays, in 1920 there were six trains between Taunton and Chard and five between Chard Junction and Chard, but only two of these were advertised as through services from Taunton to Chard Junction and there were no through services in the opposite direction.
 In 1947 the six trains to Taunton and nine to Chard Junction appeared in different time tables with no indication of through services.
+Even as late as 1958 there were no advertised through services from Taunton to Chard Junction, and only two of the five services in the opposite direction, though by now they did appear as part of the same timetable.
 The journey between Taunton and Chard took about 40 minutes; between Chard Central and Chard Junction was just eight minutes.